 The total number of replica nodes across a given cluster.
 An RF of 1 means that the data will only exist on a single node in the cluster and will not have any fault tolerance.
 This number is a setting defined for each keyspace.
 All replicas share equal priority; there are no primary or master replicas.
-An RF can be defined on for each DC.
+An RF for any table, can be defined for each DC.
 See Fault Tolerance.

-Size-tiered compaction strategy
+- Size-tiered compaction strategy

 Triggers when the system has enough (four by default) similarly sized SSTables.
 See Compaction Strategies.

 Snapshots in Scylla are an essential part of the backup and restore mechanism.
 Whereas in other databases a backup starts with creating a copy of a data file (cold backup, hot backup, shadow copy backup), in Scylla the process starts with creating a table or keyspace snapshot.
 See Scylla Snapshots.

 - Space amplification

 Excessive disk space usage which requires that the disk be larger than a perfectly-compacted representation of the data (i.e., all the data in one single SSTable).
 SA is calculated as the ratio of the size of database files on a disk to the actual data size.
 High SA occurs when there is more disk space being used than the size of the data.
 See Compaction Strategies.